“Christ you know it ain’t easy. You know how hard it can be.”

 1/4 teaspoon black pepper

 Bring 2 quarts of water to a boil in a pan.
 Gently lower the eggs into the boiling water with a spoon.
 Let the eggs boil for 30 seconds.
 Reduce heat to a simmer and cover the pot.
-Cook the eggs for 10 minutes.
-When eggs are finished cooking, remove them from the pot with a spoon and place in a bowl of ice water.
-Keep the eggs in the ice water for 5 minutes then peel.
+Cook for 9 minutes.
+When they are finished cooking, remove them from the pot with a spoon and place them in a different bowl of ice water.
+Keep the eggs in the ice water for 15 minutes then peel.